cbarkinozer/hanzi_fusion/README.md

 1.  **Fork** the repository.
 2. Create a new **branch** (`git checkout -b feature/your-feature-name`).
 3. Make your changes.
+(Adding new recipes to `assets/data/recipes.json` is a great way to start!)
 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Open a **Pull Request**.

----